-than the one in which the procured balancing service Provider is connected.
+means the process of procuring balancing capacity by a TSO in a different responsibility area or scheduling area when appropriate than the one in which the procured balancing service Provider is connected.

+means the auctioning process where collected orders are matched, and cross zonal capacity is allocated simultaneously for different bidding zones in the intraday market.

-- 'Sharing of reserves' means a mechanism in which more than one TSO takes the same balancing capacity, being FRR or RR, into account to fulfil their respective reserve requirements resulting from their reserve dimensioning processes. - 'Market time unit' means the time unit for the aFRR, the mFRR, and RR balancing capacity bids or the day-ahead market time unit (i.e. the period for which the balancing capacity bid price or the market price is established). - 'Balancing market time unit' means the longer of the imbalance settlement periods within a single balancing capacity cooperation, except for where at least one of the two imbalance settlement periods are longer than 15 minutes, in which case the balancing market time unit means 15 minutes, starting right after 00:00 CET.
-The balancing market time units shall be consecutive and not overlapping. - 'Duration of application' means the contracting period where CZC is allocated that has been made by a TSO for exchange of balancing capacity or sharing of reserves.
-It is related to the duration of the reserve, and sometimes dependant on energy product. - 'Co-optimisation method' means the methodology to allocate CZC for the exchange of balancing capacity or sharing of reserves that is based on a comparison of the actual market value of CZC for the exchange of balancing capacity or sharing of reserves and the actual market value of CZC for the exchange of balancing capacity or sharing of energy.
+'Sharing of reserves'

+means a mechanism in which more than one TSO takes the same balancing capacity, being FRR or RR, into account to fulfil their respective reserve requirements resulting from their reserve dimensioning processes.

+'Market time unit'

+means the time unit for the aFRR, the mFRR, and RR balancing capacity bids or the day-ahead market time unit (i.e. the period for which the balancing capacity bid price or the market price is established).

+'Balancing market time unit'

+means the longer of the imbalance settlement periods within a single balancing capacity cooperation, except for where at least one of the two imbalance settlement periods are longer than 15 minutes, in which case the balancing market time unit means 15 minutes, starting right after 00:00 CET.
+The balancing market time units shall be consecutive and not overlapping.

+'Duration of application'

+means the contracting period where CZC is allocated that has been made by a TSO for exchange of balancing capacity or sharing of reserves.
+It is related to the duration of the reserve, and sometimes dependent on energy product.

+'Co-optimization method'

+means the methodology to allocate CZC for the exchange of balancing capacity or sharing of reserves that is based on a comparison of the actual market value of CZC for the exchange of balancing capacity or sharing of reserves and the actual market value of CZC for the exchange of energy.

-'Allocation of cross zonal capacity' means CZC that is exclusively allocated for a certain market and consequently not available for another market
+'Allocation of cross zonal capacity'

+means CZC that is allocated for exchange of balancing capacity or sharing of reserves and thus withdrawn from energy markets.

-'Use of cross zonal capacity for the exchange of balancing capacity or sharing of reserves' means allocated CZC used for the exchange of balancing capacity or sharing of reserves, either for exchange of balancing capacity in terms of dimensioning/compliancy or for physical use of CZC for actual transfer of balancing energy.
+'Use of cross zonal capacity'

+means allocated CZC used for the exchange of balancing capacity or sharing of reserves, either for exchange of balancing capacity in terms of dimensioning/compliancy or for physical use of CZC for actual transfer of balancing energy.

-- 'Release of cross zonal capacity for the exchange of balancing capacity or sharing of reserves' means CZC allocated for the exchange of balancing capacity or sharing of reserves that is no longer needed, shall be released as soon as possible and returned in the subsequent capacity allocation timeframes.
-CZC allocated for the exchange of balancing capacity or sharing of reserves that has not used for the associated exchange of balancing energy, shall be released for the exchange of balancing energy with shorter activation times or for operating the imbalance netting process. - 'Market value of cross zonal capacity for the exchange of energy' means the welfare surplus of the SDAC and is the sum of the producer surplus, consumer surplus and congestion income.
+'Release of cross zonal capacity'

+means CZC allocated for the exchange of balancing capacity or sharing of reserves that is no longer needed, shall be released as soon as possible and returned in the subsequent capacity allocation timeframes.
+CZC allocated for the exchange of balancing capacity or sharing of reserves that has not used for the associated exchange of balancing energy, shall be released for the exchange of balancing energy with shorter activation times or for operating the imbalance netting process.

+'Market value of cross zonal capacity for the exchange of energy' means the welfare surplus of the SDAC and is the sum of the producer surplus, consumer surplus and congestion income.
 The market value of CZC for the exchange of balancing capacity or sharing of reserves is defined as the welfare surplus of the balancing capacity market and is the sum of consumer surplus and if applicable producer surplus and congestion income.